 - an adult 'driver' at the front of the bus

 - a 'conductor' at the back of the bus

 - a ratio of one adult to every 6 children.

 Younger children and babies transported in pushchairs or buggies may join the walking bus if accompanied by their parent or carer, however they will count towards the adult to child ratio.
 We also encourage parents and carers to become walking bus volunteers if allowing their children to actively participate.

-School communities in Medway are finding that they can benefit from the positive effects that the walking bus has in enhancing road safety awareness skills among children, as well as health and environmental benefits.
+Schools in Medway are also finding that they can benefit from the positive effects that the walking bus has in enhancing road safety awareness skills among children, as well as health and environmental benefits.